Scispot is a B2B platform that serves clinics and labs.

 Current State

-I went through the import csv process, audited the flow, and discovered these three core issues.
+I went through the import csv process, audited the flow, and found the import flow to be incredibly manual and time consumping.

 Scientist made mistakes in manually mapping columns.